Yin Yoga Posture Childs pose with twist with modifications

 blog post yin yoga childs pose with twist jennifer raye

-Child’s pose with a twist opens the inner leg and adductors, puts pressure on the lower abdomen, and through the twisting movement compresses the spine, and opens the upper chest.
+Child’s pose with a twist opens the inner leg and adductors, puts pressure on the lower abdomen, compresses the spine through the twisting movement, and opens the upper chest.

 Yin Yoga Childs Pose with Twist variations

-If the tops of your feet or ankles are sensitive place a rolled blanket under them to provide more comfort.
+If the tops of your feet or ankles are sensitive, place a rolled blanket under them for added comfort.

 Mindful Yin Yoga Foundations Online Training